ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## Additional materials
 >
-> If you are interested to know more about the history and features of
+> If you are interested in knowing more about the history and features of
-> various shells, please review materials under following external links:
+> various shells, please review the materials under following external links:
 >
 >  - ["Teaching Notes" of the above "The Unix Shell" lesson](https://swcarpentry.github.io/shell-novice/guide/)
 >    provides a number of hints and links to interesting related resources